What is

 The Canadian Library?

-The Canadian Library is a living art installation initiative created as a memorial to MMIWG and children.
+The Canadian Library is a living art installation initiative created as a memorial to Missing and Murdered Indigenous Peoples and the children who never returned home from residential schools.

 The Cause

-Over the past years, we all have been emotionally affected by the discovery of the remains of thousands of Indigenous children on the grounds of residential schools.
-We have also become more acutely aware of the sheer number of Missing and Murdered Indigenous Women, Girls (MMIWG2S) and children.
+Over the past several years, Canadians have been deeply affected by the discovery of the remains of thousands of Indigenous children at former residential school sites.
+At the same time, we have become increasingly aware of the ongoing tragedy of Missing and Murdered Indigenous Peoples, including women, girls, Two-Spirit people, men, boys, and children.

 What Led To The Creation Of TCL?